forestgrape/coronavirus/coronavirus.md

 ## Tropism
+###### Tropism
-> <span id='tropism'>*Tropism*: The word comes from Greek 'tropos' which means turning.
+> *Tropism*: The word comes from Greek 'tropos' which means turning.
 For the movement of an organism, tropism describes the change of direction upon a stimulus.
 This is generalized to describe how forms of life behave under different stimuli or circumstances.
-Tropism in the case of viruses describes how viruses react to different circumstances.</span>
+Tropism of viruses describes how viruses behave in different biochemical or biological circumstances (e.g. on what conditions they enter a cell).

 <!--
 > In literature, the term tropism of viruses often used only in the context of tissues: in which tissues infections are observed.
 Here, for observed infections the term habitat is used. -->